Turn-by-turn navigation

 consists of a Route

-objects used for planning it.
-You can learn more about how to plan a Route
+object.
+To learn how to plan a Route

 val routePlan = RoutePlan(route = route, routePlanningOptions = routePlanningOptions)